assassingj/mailrss2google/README.md

 find ~/Library/Mail/V2/RSS/ -name "Info.plist" |xargs -I{}  grep -A 1 Feed {} | grep string | awk -F'[<>]' '{print $3}'
 </code>

-But if you need subscribe them to google reader, you may need do this:
+But if you need to subscribe them to google reader, you sould do this:
 <code>
 python rsstransfer.py your_google_email
 </code>

 and input your password.